Genus Zero Kashiwara-Vergne Solutions from Braids: Introduction

-In contrast to the case of Drinfeld associators, there are intrinsic obstacles to formulating a fully operadic theory of Kashiwara–Vergne (KV) solutions.
-While an interpretation of KV solutions in terms of circuit algebra (or wheeled prop) isomorphisms is given in~\cite{WKO2} (see also~\cite[Theorem 4.6]{DHR2}), the underlying algebraic structures present fundamental limitations.
-The main difficulty is that while tangential automorphisms $F \in \TAut(n)$ of \(\exp(\lie_n)\) assemble into an operad in the category of sets, where composition is defined in terms of group multiplication (\cref{operad of TAut}), the partial compositions are not group homomorphisms.
-Nevertheless, this minimal operadic structure on the collection of groups \(\TAut(n)\) is sufficient to obtain a family of generalized KV solutions of type \((0,n+1)\), or \emph{genus zero KV solutions}, as introduced in \cite{AKKN_genus_zero}.
+In contrast to the case of Drinfeld associators, there are intrinsic obstacles to formulating an operadic theory of KV solutions.
+Nonetheless, in~\cite{WKO2,DHR2} KV solutions are characterized as homomorphic expansions of a {\em circuit algebra} or {\em wheeled prop} \cite{DHR1}.
+However, these underlying algebraic structures present fundamental limitations.
+In particular, while tangential automorphisms $F \in \TAut_n$ of \(\exp(\lie_n)\) assemble into an operad in the category of sets (\cref{operad of TAut}), the partial compositions are not group homomorphisms.
+Nevertheless, this minimal operadic structure on the collection of groups \(\TAut_n\) is sufficient to obtain a family of generalized KV solutions of type \((0,n+1)\), or \emph{genus zero KV solutions}, as introduced in \cite{AKKN_genus_zero}.

 The genus zero extension of the classical KV problem allows operations involving multiple inputs.
 In particular, a genus zero KV solution is a tangential automorphism \(F\colon \exp(\lie_n) \to \exp(\lie_n)\) satisfying the condition